briankoser/sfc-listeners-guide/episodes/0108-top-5-sci-fi-geniuses-gone-bad.md

   </div>
 </div>

-<q class="archivist inline">After the second and third Hobbit movies, I'm guessing Peter Jackson is on both hosts "Gone bad" lists.</q>
+{% arc %}After the second and third Hobbit movies, I'm guessing Peter Jackson is on both hosts "Gone bad" lists.{% endarc %}

 Matt and Ben's first idea for a podcast was a Books of {% work "LOST" %} podcast.